mirror/dd-wrt/src/router/wolfssl/wrapper/rust/README.md

 # wolfSSL Rust Wrapper

+The wolfSSL Rust wrapper currently consists of a single Rust crate named `wolfssl-wolfcrypt`.
+The `wolfssl-wolfcrypt` crate is a Rust wrapper for the wolfCrypt cryptographic algorithms portion of the wolfSSL C library.

-## Building the wolfssl Rust Wrapper
+## Locally building and testing the wolfSSL Rust Wrapper

 First, configure and build wolfssl C library.